There may be times when you and your partner don’t agree on finances, but is there a point where your partner may be too frugal?

 There are ways to save money and ways to be too frugal, and it’s important to be on the same page with your partner and come up with a solution together.

-Someone who's too frugal might think the only way to do better financially is to never touch their earnings.
+Someone who's too frugal might think the only way to build their wealth is to never touch their earnings.
 This isn’t always the case.
 In fact, not investing or saving for retirement could harm your finances in the long term.

 If you think your partner is too frugal, you may need to start a conversation and ask for some changes.